Souis-41/Souis-41.github.io/ASR.md

 - Future Works

 - Read More
-  - where to get started on your own ASR systems:
+  - where to get started on your own ASR systems
+    - [EspNet](https://github.com/espnet/espnet) by JHU offers great baseline for Pytorch Users
+    - [Openseqtoseq](https://github.com/NVIDIA/OpenSeq2Seq) by Nvidia offers great baseline for Tensorflow Users
+    - for Andriod applications [CMU sphinx](https://cmusphinx.github.io/) might be what you're looking for
+    - [Fairseq](https://github.com/pytorch/fairseq) by Facebook AI Research Team and [RWTH ASR](https://www-i6.informatik.rwth-aachen.de/rwth-asr/) by Aachen University are great too; but might frighten beginnners for their elaborate coding style
   - augmentation methods and training tricks
   - if you are more interest in ASR theories